nigamshivanshu/Health_Insurance_Cross_Sell_Prediction/readme.md

-# Health Insurance Cross Sell Prediction
+# Vehicle Insurance Cross Sell Prediction
 ---
 ## Project Description
 ---
 ### Introduction:-

-The **Health Insurance Cross Sell Prediction** project is designed to empower insurance companies in refining their cross-selling strategies.
-The primary objective is to identify potential customers within the existing health insurance clientele who are likely to convert and purchase vehicle insurance.
+The **Vehicle Insurance Cross Sell Prediction** project is designed to empower insurance companies in refining their cross-selling strategies.
+The primary objective is to identify potential customers within the existing vehicle insurance client who are likely to convert and purchase vehicle insurance.
 Cross-selling is a pivotal strategy for insurance companies to not only maximize revenue but also to enhance customer retention.
 Leveraging advanced machine learning algorithms and thorough analysis of a comprehensive dataset, this project seeks to build a predictive model capable of accurately identifying customers with a higher likelihood of showing interest in purchasing vehicle insurance.

 ---
 ### Dataset Overview:-